eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Hands-on research experience and fast prototyping skills
 	- Ability to lead small group of talented researchers to deliver on a high-impact research project
 + skill set:
 	- SmartNews is a leading mobile app of news aggregation services.
 It analyzes millions of articles to deliver most engaging information with high quality in near-real time fashion to millions of users around the world.
 Our AI Foundation team is responsible to research and develop world-class AI algorithms that can be applied at large scale to accomplish our mission.
-It works on a range of content understanding, user modeling and recommendation problems, which include natural language processing tasks of classification, entity recognition, summarization, computer vision of image/video processing, collaborative filtering, etc. The team generally produce good content/user signals and state-of-art recommendation models to News Ranking/Ads Ranking team to deliver the world's high quality information to the people who need it.
+It works on a range of ***content understanding, user modeling and recommendation problems, which include natural language processing tasks of classification, entity recognition, summarization, computer vision of image/video processing, collaborative filtering***, etc. The team generally produce good content/user signals and state-of-art recommendation models to News Ranking/Ads Ranking team to deliver the world's high quality information to the people who need it.
 	- Responsibilities
 		* Set technical and research roadmap for AI Foundation or even company level machine learning roadmaps (at principal level) and able to lead its implementation
 		* The ability to solve hardest issues of AI Foundation team from fundamental algorithm development, implementation and optimization to deliver product metrics